-1) A zone or compartment where none of the susceptible species referred to in Article 8.1.2. is present may be declared free from B. dendrobatidis when basic biosecurity conditions have been continuously met in the zone or compartment for at least the past two years.
+1) none of the susceptible species referred to in Article 8.1.2. are present in the zone or compartment and basic biosecurity conditions have been continuously met for at least the last two years;

-2) A zone or compartment where the susceptible species referred to in Article 8.1.2. are present but there has never been any observed occurrence of the disease for at least the past ten years despite conditions that are conducive to its clinical expression, as described in the corresponding chapter of the Aquatic Manual, may be declared free from B. dendrobatidis when basic biosecurity conditions have been continuously met in the zone or compartment for at least the past ten years.
+- 2) any of the susceptible species referred to in Article 8.1.2. are present in the zone or compartment and the following conditions have been met; - there has not been any observed occurrence of the disease for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last ten years;

-- 3) A zone or compartment where the last observed occurrence of the disease was within the past ten years or where the infection status prior to targeted surveillance was unknown (e.g. because of the absence of conditions conducive to its clinical expression as described in the corresponding chapter of the Aquatic Manual) may be declared free from B. dendrobatidis when: - a) basic biosecurity conditions have been continuously met for at least the past two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place for at least the past two years without detection of B. dendrobatidis.
+- 3) the disease status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place, in the zone or compartment, for at least the last two years without detection of infection with B. dendrobatidis;

-- 4) A zone previously declared free from B. dendrobatidis but in which the disease is subsequently detected may again be declared free from B. dendrobatidis when the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (see Aquatic Manual) have been completed; and - c) targeted surveillance, as described in Chapter 1.4., has been in place for at least the past two years without detection of B. dendrobatidis; and - d) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place for at least the past two years.
+- 4) it previously made a self-declaration of freedom from infection with B. dendrobatidis and subsequently lost its disease free status due to the detection of infection with B. dendrobatidis but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (described in the Aquatic Manual) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of the disease; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of infection with B. dendrobatidis.

-A country, zone or compartment that is declared free from B. dendrobatidis following the provisions of points 1 or 2 of Articles 8.1.4. or 8.1.5. (as relevant) may maintain its status as B. dendrobatidis free provided that basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with B. dendrobatidis following the provisions of points 1 or 2 of Articles 8.1.4. or 8.1.5. (as relevant) may maintain its status as free from infection with B. dendrobatidis provided that basic biosecurity conditions are continuously maintained.

-A country, zone or compartment that is declared free from B. dendrobatidis following the provisions of point 3 of Articles 8.1.4. or 8.1.5. (as relevant) may discontinue targeted surveillance and maintain its status as B. dendrobatidis free provided that conditions that are conducive to clinical expression of B. dendrobatidis, as described in the corresponding chapter of the Aquatic Manual, exist and basic biosecurity conditions are continuously maintained.
+A country, zone or compartment that is declared free from infection with B. dendrobatidis following the provisions of point 3 of Articles 8.1.4. or 8.1.5. (as relevant) may discontinue targeted surveillance and maintain its status as free from infection with B. dendrobatidis provided that conditions that are conducive to clinical expression of infection with B. dendrobatidis, as described in the corresponding chapter of the Aquatic Manual, exist and basic biosecurity conditions are continuously maintained.

-However, for declared free zones or compartments in infected countries and in all cases where conditions are not conducive to clinical expression of B. dendrobatidis, targeted surveillance needs to be continued at a level determined by the Aquatic Animal Health Service on the basis of the likelihood of infection.
+However, for declared free zones or compartments in infected countries and in all cases where conditions are not conducive to clinical expression of infection with B. dendrobatidis, targeted surveillance needs to be continued at a level determined by the Aguatic Animal Health Service on the basis of the likelihood of infection.